Can Attorneys Advocate At College Discipline Hearings?

 Attorneys can help college students prepare and quietly advise at discipline hearings

-A university student can still bring an attorney with them.
-The student can also prepare for the hearing with their attorney, outlining all arguments, questions, and breaches, so the student can present them.
-The student can get help with pre-hearing documents and preparation.
+The student can prepare for the hearing with their attorney, outlining all arguments, questions, and breaches, so the student can present them properly.
+Attorneys can assist a college student with pre-hearing documents and preparation as well.

 Michelle Ball is a college student attorney and advocate who has assisted with discipline hearings, grade appeals, grievances, and many other issues in the postsecondary setting.
 Centrally located in Sacramento California, she can assist across the state, including in Guerneville, San Jose, Long Beach, and Davis.